asi4-H/chrova_social/README.md

 ## Wireframe Sketches
   Attached below are the wireframe sketches for each of the main pages and functions for the application.
 These will change slightly with window resizing and mobile adaptation, but the layout will remain relatively the same.
   ![Wireframe sketches of general layout of each page](images/wireframes.jpeg)

+## User Stories
+1. "As a small aspiring artist, I need a space to share my work with like-minded individuals so that I can grow my exposure and share my hobby."
+2. "As a tattoo apprentice, I need a website to advertise my work so that I can have opportunities for practice and constructive feedback."
+3. "As a disabled artist, I need a place to share my arts and crafts for sale so that I can gain customers and support myself."
+4. As an art collector, I desire website where I can find artists that can interpret my ideas and create pieces for my collection."
+5. "As an independent game developer, I need a site to find talended artists to hire to create art for my game idea."